d-card/prysm/changelog/bastin_add-parameters-to-lc-testutils.md

 ### Ignored

-- add two parameters `increaseAttestedSlotBy` and `supermajority` to the lc test utils.
+- add parameters `increaseAttestedSlotBy` and `supermajority` to the lc test utils.
+- add `increaseFinalizedSlotBy` to the lc test utils.